Make Belgium great again. *YouTube edition*

 An analysis on the YouTube performance in Belgium.

-Find your audience and create meaningful video content, the time is right.
-Read along and push that mental play button to discover the ins and outs of YouTube.
+In case these facts and figures weren’t enough to win you over, keep reading and push that mental play button to discover the ins and outs of YouTube.

 The estimated reading time is 12 minutes, so get cozy with a cup of coffee and explore these inspiring insights of Youtube.